singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 37          this.details =  details;
 38      }
 39      public int getAccountType()  {  return accountType }
 40      public void setAccountType(int t) {  accountType  = t; }
 41  }
 ```

-The decision to tear offuser management, library, and display into their own classes, when this functionality could have been in the  general OnlineReaderSystem class, is an interesting one.
+The decision to tear off user management, library, and display into their own classes, when this functionality could have been in the  general OnlineReaderSystem class, is an interesting one.
 On a very small system, making this decision could make the  system overly complex.
 However,  as the  system grows,  and more and more functionality gets added to OnlineReaderSystem, breaking off such components prevents this main class from getting overwhelmingly lengthy.

 **7.6   Jigsaw:** Implement an NxN jigsaw  puzzle.
 Design  the  data  structures and  explain an algorithm to solve  the  puzzle.
 You can  assume that you  have  a fitsWith method which, when passed two